 "Messages will be anticryptic and the transmitting civilization will want to be as easily understood as possible."
 (3)

-Despite the overwhelming problems scientists must overcome to find the all-important alien signal in space, many are still pursuing the issue by building bigger and more sophisticated instruments in the hope of ferreting out that elusive and tenuous signal in the vastness of space, time and frequency.
+Despite the overwhelming problems scientists must overcome to find the all-important alien signal in space, many are still pursuing the issue.
+There is a belief that by building bigger and more sophisticated instruments, it will increase the chances of ferreting out that elusive and tenuous signal in the vastness of space, time and frequency.
 It is as if scientists believe the problem of finding ETs will be solved, and only solved, by building a big enough radio telescope.

 Or why not engage more radio telescopes separated over a great distance and with new equipment to handle the task?
 For example, on 20 July 2015, Russian billionaire entrepreneur Yuri Milner has announced that he will spend US$100 million to fund a new 10-year search for ETs.
 To show he is genuine in his aims, he invited several superstars of the scientific world Professor Stephen Hawking, among other scientists to join him on stage as a show of scientific support to the ambitious businessman.
 The project, known as Breakthrough Listen, will bring together a number of worldwide researchers to scan the skies for evidence of alien life via an artificial electromagnetic signal emanating into space.
 This will not be a "pussyfooting" and quick focus on a few of the closest and older variety of sun-like stars to our Sun and listen over several years to see if anything has emerged from them to reach the sensitive electronic ears of current radio telescope technology.
 Milner expects the search (costing approximately $66 million to build the equipment and hire astronomers, and the remainder to rent out two of the largest radio telescopes in the world in West Virginia and Australia) to cover 1 billion stars closest to Earth and 100 galaxies outside the Milky Way.
 By grouping together such vast numbers of stars in a concentrated search, Milner believes the probability of finding an alien radio signal should increase dramatically.